SY227/agent-visibility-control-tower/README.md

 # Agent Visibility Control Tower

-Agent Visibility Control Tower is a Gemini-powered executive workbench for the agent-mediated web.
-It helps enterprises inspect and repair the machine-facing GTM layer: what AI agents, LLMs, and answer engines understand, cite, route, or skip before a human buyer ever clicks.
+Agent Visibility Control Tower is a Gemini-powered executive workbench that helps companies see and improve how AI agents, LLMs, and answer engines understand their website before a human buyer ever clicks.

+It helps enterprises inspect how AI agents, LLMs, and answer engines understand, describe, cite, route, or skip a company — then turns those findings into an executive-ready Fix Pack.

 Built for the **Transforming Enterprise Through AI hackathon**, **Track 2: AI Agents with Google AI Studio**.